-Work stealing is a well-known workload balancing algorithm in parallel computing systems [15], [16].
-Kim et al. [17] showed that the work stealing method achieved a near-linear performance improvement up to eight CPU cores for continuous collision detection.
-Hermann et al. [18] employed a work stealing approach to parallelize the time integration step of physics simulation with multi-GPUs and multi-CPUs.
+Work stealing is a well-known workload balancing algorithm in parallel computing systems [18], [19].
+Kim et al. [20] showed that the work stealing method achieved a near-linear performance improvement up to eight CPU cores for continuous collision detection.
+Hermann et al. [21] employed a work stealing approach to parallelize the time integration step of physics simulation with multi-GPUs and multi-CPUs.
 They compute an initial task distribution depending on a task graph to minimize inefficient interdevice communication caused by the work stealing.
 In case of proximity queries, however, it is hard to compute the task graph, since tasks are sporadically generated during processing prior tasks.
-To further improve the efficiency of work stealing methods, various knowledge about applications or computations can be utilized [18], [19].
-We compare our scheduling method with a basic work stealing approach (Sec.
-5) and improve the efficiency of the working stealing method based on one of our contributions (Sec.
+To further improve the efficiency of work stealing methods, various knowledge about applications or computations can be utilized [22], [21], [23].
+Hermann et al. [21] employed a priority-guided stealing approach and made GPUs steal time-consuming jobs first and CPUs take opposite strategy since small jobs decreases the efficiency of using GPUs.
+For fair comparison with those prior work, we also apply the priority-guided stealing approach to our basic work stealing implementation based on knowledge of proximity computations (Sec.
+5).
+We compare our scheduling method with the basic work stealing approach and improve the efficiency of the working stealing method based on one of our contributions (Sec.
 5.5).